2026–2027 Executive Committee

 Junior Councilor

-Dr. Madelyn Huang is a Senior Toxicologist at Premier Research, where she provides input on nonclinical aspects of therapeutic product development for small molecules, biologics, cell and gene therapies, as well as marketing applications via the US FDA’s 505(b)(2) pathway.
-Previously, Dr. Huang was a postdoctoral fellow at the Division of Translational Toxicology at the National Toxicology Program, where she designed and managed the conduct of regulatory toxicology studies evaluating various environmental chemicals (eg, PFAS, phthalates).
-She obtained her PhD in Toxicology at the University of North Carolina at Chapel Hill and a B.S. in Biochemistry from the University of Notre Dame.
-Dr. Huang is a Diplomate of the American Board of Toxicology, from 2022 until present.
-Dr. Huang has published 18 articles in peer-reviewed journals on topics spanning a wide range of toxicology, from basic environmental chemical research to regulatory strategy in pharmaceutical development.
-Dr. Huang has been an active member of the Society of Toxicology since 2012: volunteering for continuing education courses as a graduate student, planning webinars, and submitting and chairing multiple SOT sessions over the years.
-Dr. Huang is a regular volunteer on the RSESS proposals committee and served RSESS as the chair of the Endowment Committee where she was the steward for the RSESS endowment fund and supported the administration of the awards made possible through the fund.
+Dr. Madelyn “Mimi” Huang is a Senior Toxicologist at Premier Research.
+At Premier, she provides input on nonclinical aspects of therapeutic product development for biotech and specialty pharma companies, ranging from small molecules, biologics, cell and gene therapies, as well as marketing applications via the FDA’s 505(b)(2) pathway.
+She obtained a PhD in Toxicology at the University of North Carolina at Chapel Hill and did postdoctoral training at the National Toxicology Program.
+Dr. Huang has been an active member of the Society of Toxicology since 2012, from volunteering for continuing education courses, planning webinars, submitting and chairing multiple sessions over the years.
+She has a passion for helping trainees develop transferable skills and professional networks in industry and has coordinated or supported numerous career development events locally and nationally.
+Dr. Huang currently serves RSESS as the chair of the Endowment Committee and the steward for the RSESS endowment fund and supports the administration of the awards made possible through the fund.
+She is excited to be able to continue supporting the RSESS community in the junior councilor position.

 Aishwarya Rengarajan, PhD